Service Tips Avoid Jet Ski Breakdowns…

 PWC Trailer Maintenance Tips #1 – Check Your Wheel Bearings

 So if you have EZ Lube Hubs (as most trailers now do), but haven’t added grease since last season, do so right away.
-Same goes if you’re constantly towing big distances and doing lots of launching.
+Same goes if you’re constantly towing big distances and doing lots of launching on Sea Doo tours.
 If you don’t have EZ lube hubs (or other equivalent), then get your bearings repacked instead.

 Tip #2 – Inspect Your Tires